Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt2-escalation.md

 Assuming, of course, that the warning made any difference.
 Three Abrogators down was good going - but there were a lot more coming, a day behind them.

 Coombes hauled himself up to a jogging pace again and began to plan.
 They had a lot of work to do if they were going to survive until the cavalry came.

-___
+---

 **Date Point: 14y1d AV**
 **Farthrow Facility, Lavmuy, Planet Gao**

 ***Lieutenant Anthony "Abbott" Costello***

 *"Abbott, Rebar.
-Activity, East perimeter, possibly...uh, hostile."* Rebar finished calling it in with a slight hitch as Costello joined him with his binoculars already up and searching.
+Activity, East perimeter, possibly... uh, hostile."* Rebar finished calling it in with a slight hitch as Costello joined him with his binoculars already up and searching.
 "Hello, sir."

 Costello had seen the incoming heat signature via the real-time satellite feed nearly a minute earlier.
 Deep in the facility, Akiyama was helping Meereo and a pack of implant-free technicians modify the experimental Farthrow wormhole generator into a giant suppressor, and they were making good time.
 Not fast enough by Abbott’s reckoning, but fast nonetheless.